adamdehaven/perfect-pullquotes/readme.txt

 Simply utilize the "cite" and "link" options on the shortcode tag.
 Both options must be present in order to generate a working link.
 <pre>[pullquote align="left" cite="Author Name" link="http://example.com"]Text[/pullquote]</pre>

+= I updated the plugin, but now my pullquotes look weird.
+Help? =

+After updating the plugin, you may see "ugly" pullquotes until you clear the cache in your browser and load the new CSS files from the plugin.
+Server cache time may vary.
+If the pullquotes continue to look "broken," simply clear your web brower's cache and refresh the page.

 == Screenshots ==

 1. This screenshot shows the 'Pullquote' button that will be added to the Visual Editor once installed.
 The button can be used to insert a left-aligned, right-aligned, or full-width pullquote, accordingly.
 The actual positioning of the button in your installation may vary.